Which country is cheaper, Portugal or Switzerland?

 Lagos: You can spend days hanging out on the beautiful beaches, but there are so many other activities that the whole family will enjoy.
 Explore the caves in kayaks, take surfing lessons, head for the zoo, or go dolphin watching.
 There are also plenty of playgrounds and kid-friendly restaurants around town.

-Portugal is a great country for couples, as it has plenty to offer.
+Portugal is fantastic couple's destination with fun and romantic activities.
 Whether it's a honeymoon or just a weekend getaway, this country offers so many diverse opportunities for a couple's trip.
 The beach is always an obvious choice for a romantic destination, and you'll find plenty here.
 The Algarve region in the south has stunning landscapes along the coast with cliffs forming intimate beach coves, as well as hiking trails, fishing villages, and boat rides.
 Up the Atlantic coast you'll find more beaches with castles, historic towns to explore such as Sintra and Praia da Costa Nova, along with the cultural centers of Lisbon and Porto.
 These large cities offer amazing food, nightlife, historical tours, old cathedrals, museums, and epic views.
 Plenty of luxurious romantic hotels and fine dining options await, as does the fantastic local wine selection.
 More gorgeous inland areas should also be on a romantic itinerary such as Coimbra, the vineyards of the Douro Valley in the north, the mountains of Serra da Estrela Natural Park, and the Valley of Guadiana.
 It's hard to find such diverse romantic attractions packed into a small country anywhere else in the world.

 Portimao: This beautiful stretch of coastline offers unique beaches and stunning outdoor activities.
 It makes a wonderful honeymoon destination for couples who enjoy adventure, pampering, and romantic resorts.
 There are great restaurants as well as places to relax or activities for thrill seekers.